List of Hollyoaks characters introduced in 2020: Mark Kelly

 Mark Kelly, played by Christopher Quinten, made his first appearance on 14 April 2020.
 The character and casting was announced on 11 February 2020.
 Mark is the father of established character Kyle Kelly (Adam Rickitt), and the husband of fellow newcomer, Carole Kelly (Diana Weston).
 On Coronation Street, Quinten had played the role of Brian Tilsley, the father of Rickitt's then character, Nick Tilsley, although the pair never met during the others run on the soap.

 In a statement about the characters, Rickitt said: "This is one of the more surreal experiences of my career.
 After 23 years, I finally get to meet my first onscreen dad, which is truly bizarre.
 It's an honour to have such well-established actors like Chris and Diana come in to play my parents and I've really enjoyed the scenes we've filmed so far.
 Plus at least having parents in the show means Kyle has an excuse to regress into adolescence, which comes quite easily to him."
 Speaking about joining the show, Quinten said: "I've thoroughly enjoyed the scenes I've filmed so far at Hollyoaks, I already love the show and all of the cast, crew and production staff are fantastic and so friendly.
 Working with Adam after first playing 'his' dad more than thirty years ago is a dream come true, it's a brilliant piece of soap nostalgia, which I hope everyone enjoys."

 Carole Kelly

 Carole Kelly, played by Diana Weston, made her first appearance on 14 April 2020.
 The character and casting was announced on 11 February 2020.
 Carole is the mother of established character Kyle Kelly (Adam Rickitt), and the wife of fellow newcomer Mark Kelly (Christopher Quinten).
+In a statement about the characters, Rickitt said: "It's an honour to have such well-established actors like Chris and Diana come in to play my parents and I've really enjoyed the scenes we've filmed so far.
+Plus at least having parents in the show means Kyle has an excuse to regress into adolescence, which comes quite easily to him."